2018 Players Championship Finals

 The 2018 Ladbrokes Players Championship Finals was the eleventh edition of the PDC darts tournament, which saw the top 64 players from the 22 Players Championship events of 2018 taking part.
-The tournament took place from 23–25 November 2018 at Butlin's Resort in Minehead.
+The tournament took place from 23 to 25 November 2018 at Butlin's Resort in Minehead.

 Daryl Gurney won his 2nd major PDC title by defeating defending champion Michael van Gerwen 11–9, bringing an end to his 22-match winning streak in the competition.

 Prize money

 The 2018 Players Championship Finals had a total prize fund of £460,000, the same as 2017.
 The following is the breakdown of the fund: